Negative-prompt Inversion: Fast Image Inversion for Editing with Text-guided Diffusion Models: Additional experimental results

 \subsection{Comparison of edited images using prompt-of-prompt}

-Figure~\ref{fig:add_ptp} shows additional images edited by prompt-to-prompt.
+Figures~\ref{fig:add_ptp} and \ref{fig:add_ptp2} show additional images edited by prompt-to-prompt.
 As can be seen, DDIM inversion failed to perform editing while maintaining the details of the original images.
-On the other hand, null-text inversion and the proposed method are both capable of editing while maintaining details of the original images, including object replacement and style changes.
+On the other hand, null-text inversion and the proposed method were both capable of editing while maintaining details of the original images, including object replacement, style changes, size changes, and pose changes.